samchon/nestia/README.md

 All installation and configuration processes would be automatically done.

-Also, you can specify package manager by `--manage` argument like below:
+Also, you can specify package manager by `--manager` argument like below:

 ```bash
 npx nestia setup --manager npm